Federal Lemon Law Statutes

 Rick was great helping us deal with our RV vendor.
 We had numerous issues and he was easily able to help us work to reach a an agreement that was fair and reasonable.
 I would highly recommend Rick and his expert knowledge of the industry!

-Lemons may come in various shapes and sizes – from trucks to ATVs – but they are all covered by federal lemon law statutes.
-If you think your vehicle may be a lemon, you should familiarize yourself with the following federal acts:
+Lemons come in all shapes and sizes, from trucks to ATVs, but they’re all covered by federal lemon law statutes.
+If you think your vehicle may be a lemon, the two most important federal frameworks to understand are:

-I am licensed to practice law in Louisiana, Texas, and California.
-If you think you may have a lemon in any of those states, I encourage you to contact me at your earliest convenience.
-California and Texas have some of the strictest lemon laws so I have provided useful information about them both below.
+I’m licensed to practice in Louisiana, Texas, and California.
+If you think you may have a lemon in any of those states, I encourage you to contact me as soon as possible.
+California and Texas have some of the strictest lemon laws in the country.
+I’ve put together detailed information on both below.

-Contact the Rick Dalton Law Firm, LLC now for a free consultation
+Contact Rick Dalton Law Firm, LLC now for a free consultation.

 Frequently Asked Questions